 Federal Trucking Regulations

-Home / St. Louis Trucking Accident Attorney / Federal Trucking Regulations
+Home / St. Louis Truck Accident Lawyer / Federal Trucking Regulations

 The federal government imposes strict regulations on the trucking industry to promote their drivers’ and the public’s safety.
 These regulations are designed to set a minimum standard of safe operation.
 In the U.S., The Federal Motor Carrier Safety Administration (FMCSA) is the federal agency responsible for creating and issuing the guidelines that govern various aspects of the trucking industry and the activities of truck drivers.
 These federal trucking regulations cover actions and behaviors, such as truck driver hours, drug and alcohol use, the transport of hazardous materials, routine truck maintenance, and many more.